rafaeljusto/CGIplus/README.md

 CGIplus
 =======

 **CGIplus** is a C++ tiny web framework to parse Apache requests.
-The source code was written in english, except for tests were written in Portuguese.
+Some features that you will find in this framework:

+  * Easy interface - use [] and () to get (Cgi) or define (Builder) GET/POST and cookie data respectively

+  * Protection against cross-site scripting - Some special symbols are removed from the input data

 Prerequisits
 ------------